 “Landscape efficiency factor” (LEF) means a factor applied at the supplier-level that adjusts net reference evapotranspiration for plant factors and irrigation efficiency, two major influences upon the amount of water that needs to be applied to the landscape.

-“Large landscapes” are landscapes known or estimated to individually use 500,000 or more gallons of water per year.
+“Large landscapes” are Commercial, Industrial, and Institutional landscapes that are ½ acre in size or larger with Mixed-Used meters.

 “Livestock” has the same meaning as in section 3080 of the Civil Code.